 When Is Super Bowl LIII 2019?

 The day NFL fans look forward to this year is February 3, 2019.
 It’s the 53rd Super Bowl, taking place at Mercedes-Benz Stadium—the first time the game has been played in Atlanta since the year 2000.
+The game will be played between the New England Patriots and the Los Angeles Rams.

 Where Is the Super Bowl?